Reshetnikoff/m.tuberculosis-research-code/README.md

 To generate Table S24 (The comparison of stability of feature selection by different method) run jupyter notebook -- './Supplement feature metrics (Table S24).ipynb'

+### Iterative ABESS

+Codes for the part are in the ./abess folder.

+This part give an instruction to use scripts to make matrices for next iteration of ABESS.
+First of all, it's needed to run converter for all drug:

+    python converter.py {drug}

+After that, run make_db_next_abess_iter.py to make matrices for next iteration.
+The script remove explained resistance samples by logistic regression  trained on majorly selected features from previous iteration and remove random susceptible samples to preserve the balance of classes:

+    python make_db_next_abess_iter.py {drug}

+Next, it's needed to deduplicate gotten matries (see Data Preprocessing / Matrix deduplication).
+Change input_dir to '../db/cv_bess_files_iter_2' and output_dir to ../db/cv_bess_files.2_iter_2 within fix_duplicates.py and fix_test_duplicates.py.
+And the matrices is participated in the ABESS prediction (see Feature selection / ABESS).
+Change input_dir to ../db/cv_bess_files.2_iter_2 and output_dir to './output_abess' (create this directory!) within configuration part of run_abess.R script.
+Also change data_dir to '../db/cv_bess_files.2_iter_2', result_dir to './output_abess_iter_2' and output_dir to './output_abess_lr'.
+Run the scripts according to the below instruction.

+And repeat running converter.py and make_db_next_abess_iter.py.
+Specify configuration parts variables.

+Lastly, execute jupyter notebook 'Iterative abess analysis.ipynb'

 ## Quality prediction

 ### Direct association based on WHO catalogue